What this handout is about

 - In our culture, people tend to marry others who are like themselves.
 (Longman, p.
 452)

 - Before you revise for accurate and strong adjectives, make sure you are first using accurate and strong nouns and verbs.
-For example, if you were revising the sentence “This is a good book that tells about the Civil War,” think about whether “book” and “tells” are as strong as they could be before you worry about “good.”
-(A stronger sentence might read “The novel describes the experiences of a Confederate soldier during the Civil War.”
+For example, if you were revising the sentence “This is a good book that tells about the Revolutionary War,” think about whether “book” and “tells” are as strong as they could be before you worry about “good.”
+(A stronger sentence might read “The novel describes the experiences of a soldier during the Revolutionary War.”
 “Novel” tells us what kind of book it is, and “describes” tells us more about how the book communicates information.)

 - Try the slash/option technique, which is like brainstorming as you write.
 When you get stuck, write out two or more choices for a questionable word or a confusing sentence, e.g., “questionable/inaccurate/vague/inappropriate.”
 Pick the word that best indicates your meaning or combine different terms to say what you mean.

 - Look for repetition.
 When you find it, decide if it is “good” repetition (using key terms that are crucial and helpful to meaning) or “bad” repetition (redundancy or laziness in reusing words).